 The contribution policy for PERS is set by N.J.S.A.
-15A and requires contributions by active members and contributing employers.
+43:15A and requires contributions by active members and contributing employers.
 State legislation has modified the amount that is contributed by the State.
 The State's pension contribution is based on an actuarially determined amount, which includes the employer portion of the normal cost and an amortization of the unfunded accrued liability.
 Funding for noncontributory group insurance benefits is based on actual claims paid.
-For fiscal years 2023 and 2022, the State's pension contribution was less than the actuarial determined amount.
+For the fiscal year 2023 the State's pension contribution was more than the actuarial determined amount where as, in 2022, the State's pension contribution was less than the actuarial determined amount.
 The local employers' contribution amounts are based on an actuarially determined rate, which includes the normal cost and unfunded accrued liability.

 Covered Authority employees are required to contribute a percentage of their salary toward their pension benefits.
 P.L.
 2011, c78, effective June 28, 2011, increased the active member contribution rate from 5.5% of annual compensation to 6.5% plus an additional 1% phased in over 7 years.
 The payment of automatic cost of living adjustment (COLA) additional increases to current and future retirees and beneficiaries was suspended.
 COLA increases may be reactivated at a future date as permitted by this law.
-Employee contributions were \$10,687 and \$10,489 for the years ended December 31, 2023 and 2022, respectively.
-The percentage of employee's contribution rate as a percentage of covered payroll for 2022 and 2021 was 7.50%, and 7.50%, respectively.
-The payroll subject to pension for the Authority's employees covered by PERS was approximately \$142,500 and \$139,900 for the years ended December 31, 2023 and 2022, respectively.
-The Authority's total payroll for the years ended December 31, 2023 and 2022 was approximately \$172,000 and \$171,700, respectively.
+Employee contributions were \$10,867 and \$10,687 for the years ended December 31, 2023 and 2022, respectively.
+The percentage of employee's contribution rate as a percentage of covered payroll for 2023 and 2022 was 7.50%, and 7.50%, respectively.
+The payroll subject to pension for the Authority's employees covered by PERS was approximately \$144,900 and \$142,500 for the years ended December 31, 2023 and 2022 was approximately \$173,000 and \$172,000, respectively.

 The Authority is required by statute to contribute to the employee's pension benefits based on an annual actuarial calculation.
 The valuation is a determination of the financial condition of the retirement system.
-The PERS employer pension contribution rates were 15.98% and 15.11% for the years ended December 31, 2023 and 2022, respectively.
-The Authority's required annual contributions to PERS were \$23,659 and \$22,278 for the years ended December 31, 2023 and 2022, respectively.
-The percentage of employer's contribution rate as a percentage of total payroll for 2023 and 2022 was 13.76% and 12.95%, respectively.
+The PERS employer pension contribution rates were 17.11% and 15.98% for the years ended December 31, 2023 and 2022, respectively.
+The Authority's required annual contributions to PERS were \$24,862 and \$23,659 for the years ended December 31, 2023 and 2022, respectively.
+The Authority's radius and 2022, respectively.
+The percentage of employer's contribution rate as a percentage of total payroll for 2023 and 2022 was 14.37% and 13.76%, respectively.
 The Authority's required annual contributions represent less than 2% of total contributions by municipalities and local groups to the PERS.

-Pension benefit recognized in accordance with the requirements of GASB 68 was \$20,783 and \$31,177 at December 31, 2023 and 2022, respectively.
+Pension benefit recognized in accordance with the requirements of GASB 68 was \$2,301 and \$20,783 at December 31, 2023 and 2022, respectively.